securefederatedai/openfl/tests/end_to_end/README.md

 ## Pre-requisites

-Setup virtual environment and install OpenFL using [online documentation](https://openfl.readthedocs.io/en/latest/get_started/installation.html).
+1. Setup virtual environment and install OpenFL using [online documentation](https://openfl.readthedocs.io/en/latest/get_started/installation.html).
+2. Ensure that the OpenFL workspace (inside openfl-workspace) is present for the model being tested.
+If not, create it first.

 ## Installation